 Saturated fats tend to solidify at room temperature, which many healthcare practitioners see as detrimental to cholesterol and lipid levels in the body.

 However, this logic doesn’t take into account the source, chemistry, and composition of the oil, which comes from some of the healthiest, nervous-system-feeding foods that nourish the body from the inside out.
-In fact, neurons require more energy than a typical cell, and coconut is known for its ability to revitalize the function of the brain!
+Neurons require more energy than a typical cell, and coconut is known for its ability to revitalize the function of the brain!

 Aligning with this sentiment, Dr. Mark Hyman, a functional medicine doctor, states that “even when saturated fat does raise your cholesterol, the type of cholesterol becomes more important than cholesterol itself.”